RTXteam/RTX/ISSUE_TEMPLATES/kg2rollout.md

 - [ ] refreshed DTD @chunyuma
 - [ ] DTD model @chunyuma _(may be skipped - depends on the KG2 version)_
 - [ ] DTD database @chunyuma _(may be skipped - depends on the KG2 version)_
-- [ ] replace the configv2.json file on cicd.rtx.ai with the new one @finnagin
-- [ ] download the new database files to cicd.rtx.ai @finnagin

 **NOTE**: As databases are rebuilt, the new copy of `config_local.json` will need to be updated to point to their new paths.
 However, if the rollout of KG2 has already occurred, then you should update the master `configv2.json` directly.